DocProt/vagrant-starter/README.md

 These are sample start files for creating a new vagrant box.
 Be sure to edit them as required.

 Checkout this repo's Wiki for information on how to use Vagrant.

-##Requirement for Vagrant
+##Requirements for Vagrant

-Download and install VirtualBox
+Download and install VirtualBox.
 Do not open VirtualBox or create a virtual machine.
 This will be handled by Vagrant.
-Download and install Vagrant
+Download and install Vagrant.
 Linux package managers may install an older version so use the download page.